aarmonis/investment_analysis_1/readme.md

 Create the following files:

 1. main.py
     - The final product should produce a report of 4 chosen stocks according to the task guidelines.
 The delivarables should be an Excel and a Word File.
+The commentary could be done using an LLM api.
 2. investment_policy.py
+    - incorporate a risk profile questionare.
 3. stock_data.py
 4. financial_metrics.py
     - added single index model and capm parameters